boppetson/personal-website/content/posts/2021-10-28-lego-instructions.md

 description: " "
 category: My Favorite Designs
 ---
 I love Legos.
 Honestly, I think everyone does.
 As is the case with most mainstream products, a big reason for their popularity is their excellent design.
-Now, the legos pieces themselves are great, but I was recently struck by just how good their instructions are too.
+Now, the Lego pieces themselves are great, but I was recently struck by just how good their instructions are too.
 Each page is a careful balance between visual clarity and the complexity that's required to move the building process along at a reasonable pace.

 Here's what I mean.